Shopping in London

 To reach the penultimate shopping destination, Harvey Nichols, enjoy a five-minute taxi journey or a 20-minute walk through Green Park.

-Set in the heart of the esteemed Knightsbridge neighbourhood, Harvey Nichols is an upscale British department store specialising in luxury fashion.
-It’s a one-stop shop for international label lovers, with a plethora of collections by established big-name brands and must-have independent designers.
+Set in the esteemed Knightsbridge neighbourhood, Harvey Nichols is an upscale British department store specialising in luxury fashion.
+It’s a one-stop shop for international label lovers, with a plethora of collections by established big-name brands and must-have independent designers, focusing on both womenswear and menswear.
 To complete a new look, there are also departments dedicated to accessories and beauty.

 Take a five-minute walk down Brompton Road to reach the final destination, Harrods.